 This has caused some to think that the days of the charismatic entrepreneur are over and we can all sulk behind our computers.
 Actually, it’s the opposite: communication skills are more critical than ever.

-It’s surprisingly challenging to deliver the kind of message and tone you want through email, phone communication, and social media.
+It’s surprisingly challenging to deliver the kind of message and tone you want through email, phone communication and social media.

-And if you have staff working for you, especially remotely, communication skills become dire.
+If you have staff working for you, especially remotely, communication skills become dire.